-Chef Bobby “The Butcher” Marcotte and I have two friends in common, Chef Richard Hales and the late Carl “The Cuban” Ruiz.
+Chef Bobby “The Butcher” Marcotte and I have two friends, Chef Richard Hales and the late Carl “The Cuban” Ruiz.

 Bobby Marcotte has made appearances on three episodes of Diner’s Drive-ins and Dives and four episodes of Guy’s Grocery Games because of his chef work on the Tuckaway Tavern & Butchery (58 NH-27) in Raymond, New Hampshire.
-He’s a two-time champ on Guys’ Grocery Games, in case you’re keeping tabs.
+In case you’re keeping tabs, he’s a two-time champ on Guys’ Grocery Games.

 We kindled a friendship during the pandemic via DMs on Instagram.
 I looked into what he was doing, and the more I saw, the more I dug it.
-Funny enough, my parents were familiar with him since they watch Triple G religiously.
+My parents were familiar with him since they watched Triple G religiously.

 My excitement for Tuckaway Tavern & Butchery eventually led to its addition to my Burger Bucket List.

-It’s going to be a bit before I head out on another road trip.
-Unfortunately, a physical visit to the Tuckaway is out of the question right now.
-But…they do ship plenty of meats.
+It will be a bit before I head out on another road trip.
+So, unfortunately, a physical visit to the Tuckaway is out of the question.
+But they do ship plenty of meats.